vigindian/coding-challenges/README.md

 ```

 ## 2. Find duplicate words
 Find duplicate words in a string.

+**Expected Output**:
+- For input, "how are you", output should be empty array [].
-For input, "how are you and did you eat something", output should be ['you'].
+- For input, "how are you and did you eat something", output should be ['you'].

 ### 2.1.
 Unit Tests: Find duplicate words
 Unit tests are in separate script [test_duplicate_words.py](./test_duplicate_words.py)